R505: the Flying Cloud

 "This is something I learned when I was stationed in Palestine," said Everett.
 "If you come in fast, from behind some terrain feature like that island, you can take a target by surprise.
 They might hear you coming, but they won’t actually see you until it’s too late."

 "Sir," said the lieutenant, swallowing.
-He pushed the telegraph levers forward.
-Behind them, the sound from the engines deepened, and soon they were hurtling north, less than half their length above the waves.
+He steeled himself and pushed the telegraph levers forward.
+Behind them, the sound from the engines deepened.
+Soon they were hurtling north, less than half their length above the waves.

 "Take her down to one hundred feet," said Everett